whi-wo/mws-restaurant-stage-1/README.md

 ## Acknowledgements

 - Udacity & Google for this incredible opportunity (and extension!)
-- Udacity FEND Program Staff and fellow classmates
+- Udacity FEND Program Staff and amazing fellow classmates